gregogolla/investrak-iicdocs/user-modules/loans.md

     <img src="images/4.5_Loan_Gurantee_Page.png" alt="Loan Guarantee tab">
 </p>

 Click on the loan guarantee request to open up the dialog.
-Use the dialog to reveiw the details of the guarantee request. after confirming the guarantee amount, your loan borrowing limit accept or decline the request.
+Use the dialog to reveiw the details of the guarantee request.
+After confirming the guarantee amount, your loan borrowing limit accept or decline the request.

 <p align="center">
     <img src="images/4.5.1_Loan_Gurantee_Dialog.png" alt="Loan Guarantee dialog">